Eddie Murray: Baltimore Orioles (1977–1988)

 Murray was selected by the Baltimore Orioles in the third round of the 1973 amateur draft and had several successful seasons in the minor leagues.
 He debuted in the majors on April 7, 1977, Opening Day, and played in 160 games in his first season.
 In 160 games, he hit for .283 with 27 home runs, 29 doubles, and 88 RBIs, while striking out 104 times.
 This was the only season in which he struck out over 100 times.
 He won the American League Rookie of the Year award despite Mitchell Page posting a better batting average and OPS.
 He was Baltimore's primary designated hitter, as veteran Lee May held the first base job despite being an inferior batter.
 In his next season, Murray was named to his first All-Star Game, though he did not play in the game, and finished eighth in the MVP balloting.
 He played in 161 games, swapping positions with May, and bettered his offense, hitting for .285 along with 27 home runs, 32 doubles, and 95 RBIs.
 In the 1979 season, Murray hit .295 along with 25 home runs, 30 doubles and 99 RBI.
 He finished 11th in the MVP balloting despite being left off the All-Star Game roster.
 He participated in his first postseason.
 In the 1979 American League Championship Series (ALCS), he hit 5-for-12, leading Baltimore with 1 home run, 5 RBI, and 5 walks as they beat the California Angels in four games.
 (His strong performance came the year before the American League began naming a MVP of the League Championship Series.)

-However, Murray swooned in the 1979 World Series, hitting 4-for-26 with one home run and 2 RBIs as the Orioles lost to the Pittsburgh Pirates in seven games.
+Murray's performance nosedived in the 1979 World Series.
+In the 1st two games, he got off to a great start, hitting 4-for-5 with a home run and 2 RBIs.
+However, in the 8th inning of game two, he slid into 2nd base and hurt his wrist.
+Catcher Ed Ott noticed a change in Murray's batting stance, and relayed that to manager Chuck Tanner.
+For the remainder of the series, Murray went 0-for-21 with 4 strikeouts, concluding with a bases loaded at-bat in the eighth inning of game 7.
+Manager Tanner ordered relief pitcher Kent Tekulve to pitch to Murray, by "don't give him anything good to hit, but don't walk him".
+Murray grounded out, and the Orioles lost to the Pittsburgh Pirates in seven games..